Top-ranked recipe named "Perfect Roast Turkey with Best-Ever Gravy"

 Try this Perfect Roast Turkey with Best-Ever Gravy recipe, or contribute your own.
-"Breakfast" and "Turkey" are two of the tags cooks chose for Perfect Roast Turkey with Best-Ever Gravy.
+"Breakfast" and "Turkey" are two tags used to describe Perfect Roast Turkey with Best-Ever Gravy.

 "The 22 lb turkey was perfect and the gravy was the best, even without the bourbon."- jschlank